The man accused of attacking Nancy Pelosi's husband was caught up in conspiracies, defense says

 “This is not a ‘whodunit.’
 But what the government fails to acknowledge is the ‘whydunit,' and the why matters in this case,” she said.

 DePape pleaded not guilty to attempted kidnapping of a federal official and assault on the immediate family member of a federal official with intent to retaliate against the official for performance of their duties.
-Paul Pelosi is expected to testify next week.
+The crux of Linker's argument is that DePape is not guilty of the charges because he was not after Nancy Pelosi to try to stop her from engaging in her official duties.

+“These beliefs matter because both charges require that the government prove that Mr. DePape acted because of her performance of her official duties as a member of Congress,” Linker said.
+She said DePape's beliefs are “wholly unrelated to Nancy Pelosi’s official duties.”

 Federal prosecutor Laura Vartain Horn told jurors that DePape started planning the attack in August and that the evidence and FBI testimony will show he researched his targets online, collecting phone numbers and addresses, even paying for a public records service to find information about Nancy Pelosi and others.